andycroll/andycroll.com/_posts/2020/2020-02-16-all-your-mailer-views-in-one-place.md

 Mailers and Controllers in Rails share similar kinds of functionality: reading variables from passed parameters, loading data, and rendering output.
 The Rails codebase reflects this as both Mailers and Controllers inherit parts of their behaviour from `AbstractController` ([documentation](https://api.rubyonrails.org/classes/AbstractController/Base.html)).

-The separation of the mailer views, even if only to a subdirectory within `app/views`, feels more in line with the separation of the mailers (`app/mailers`) from controllers (`app/controllers`).
+The separation of the mailer views, even if only to a subdirectory within `app/views`, feels more in line with the separation of the mailers (`app/mailers`) from controllers (`app/controllers`) in the default file hierarchy.

 Making this small change will make it much easier to find email templates in your application.